ColorSync ®

 The following is an example ColorSync workflow for Photoshop under Panther 10.3, Jaguar 10.2.

-While I still recommend a "US Prepress Defaults/Adobe(ACE)/AdobeRGB" Photoshop workflow for prepress, I can see how a "ColorSync workflow" can make colour management easier for regular users because:
+While I still recommend the Adobe ACE Color Management System (CMM) for professionals, I can see how a "ColorSync workflow" can make colour management easier for regular users because:

-The ColorSync panel sets the workflow, and the workflow can be enabled with "one shot" in many applications, including Adobe Photoshop 6 7 8 CS.
+The ColorSync panel sets the workflow, and the workflow can be enabled with "one shot" in many applications, including Adobe Photoshop.

 +++++